e271828e/Flight.jl/prototypes/kernel/README.md

-the generic-holding sugar), visibility enforcement (§8.3), did-you-mean suggestion lists (an error names the offender plainly), auto-published ports, §9.5's always-on conformance check (the return laws are checked once, at the probe), §13.2's diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier, and runtime degradations are a plain `@warn` carrying the spec'd payload, not Appendix C's named advisory values), partial advance and the per-run overrides (§12.6 — `run!(sim, t_end)` takes `t_end` to the nearest step boundary), and the runtime periphery beyond increments 9–12's data plane and device tasks:
+the generic-holding sugar), visibility enforcement (§8.3), did-you-mean suggestion lists (an error names the offender plainly), auto-published ports, §9.5's always-on conformance check (the return laws are checked once, at the probe), §13.2's build-side diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier — the *runtime* warning stream does carry Appendix C's kinds as typed values, through the §11.8 cells), partial advance and the per-run overrides (§12.6 — `run!(sim, t_end)` takes `t_end` to the nearest step boundary), and the runtime periphery beyond increments 9–14's data plane, device tasks and diagnostic channel:

-- **§11.8 beyond the bad-datum channel:** the channel here is the per-device cell alone.
-Still absent: the loop's own diagnostic cell — which is why `ChatteringBudget`, `FiringBudget`, `DeviceCrash`, `DeviceJoinTimeout` and their kin are plain `@warn`s here — the heartbeat timestamp and §12.2's staleness threshold (a dead device is a task that has ended, marked nowhere), the `task_state` read, the presentation-side maxlog threshold, and the published framework status: the snapshot carries the table, `t`, the frame ordinal and the §12.3 boundary ordinal, no status value (the two presentation stand-ins below ride on this absence).
-Two unguarded edges
-  remain: staging through a handle whose device was detached lands in an orphaned cell and is silently lost (handles are run-scoped task equipment;
-  a guard would put a roster scan back into `stage!`), and an `InterruptException` in a device loop reports as `DeviceCrash`, the discrimination belonging to the absent operator interrupt;
+- **§11.8's remainder:** the pacer diagnostics are absent with §10.7, and the kinds whose sources are absent — `DebtReanchor`, `ThreadBudget`, `ReplayDiscardedStaging`, `UnboundedRun` — are absent with them; the presentation-side maxlog-25 renderer (count-only display past 25 cumulative occurrences per writer × kind) is presentation policy nothing here renders, the status being read raw by the tests.
+The snapshot still carries no §12.6 *run*-status value: the framework status is the diagnostic account, not the lifecycle.
+Two unguarded edges remain: staging through a handle whose device was detached lands in an orphaned cell and is silently lost (handles are run-scoped task equipment; a guard would put a roster scan back into `stage!`), and an `InterruptException` in a device loop reports as `DeviceCrash`, the discrimination belonging to the absent operator interrupt;
 - **the selector family beyond the binding client (§14.4):** the store selectors `get_state`/`get_deriv`, whose holders — trim's reads, linearization's taps, `capture` — are §14's and absent with it; sub-port